Joush111/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(12)script that creates a directory called my_dir with permissions 751 in the working directory
+(13)script that changes the group owner to school for the file hello